GluuFederation/oxd-python-demo-app/README.md

 # Demo CGI

-The goal of this app is to show oxd-python at work with a minimal amount of application overhead.
-A cookie is used to track a session id, which is persisted using the simple python shelve database interface.
+The goal of this demo is to show oxd-python at work with a minimal amount of application overhead.
+A cookie is used to track a session id, which is persisted using the python shelve database interface.

 ## Table of Contents